 Good morning.
 I'm Dan Elliott, Chairman of the Surface Transportation Board.
 I'm glad to be here.
-This conference is a great opportunity for me to meet with you in an informal setting, to learn more about how the challenging operating conditions over the last several months have affected our stakeholders, and to speak about the work of the Surface Transportation Board.
+This convention is a great opportunity for me to meet with you in an informal setting, to learn more about how you are being affected by challenging railroad operating conditions, and to speak about the Board's work.

-I would like to thank The Fertilizer Institute ("TFI") for extending its invitation.
-Organizations like TFI have an important voice in the broader railroad industry, and TFI's members are heavily dependent on rail transportation to move their products - at some point nearly all the fertilizer shipped in North America touches a railroad.
-During my tenure as Chairman, TFI has been a frequent participant in STB proceedings, and its comments and contributions are always valuable to our decision-making.
-In particular, I appreciate the interest that TFI and its members have shown in the service issues affecting the rail network since this past winter.

-My remarks today are going to focus on rail service, which I'm sure has been a focus of yours this difficult year.
+I would like to thank the South Dakota Farmers Union for extending its invitation.
+Organizations like this one have an important voice in the broader railroad industry, and I appreciate the interest that the South Dakota Farmers Union and its members have shown in the service issues affecting the rail network since this past winter.
+My remarks today are going to focus on rail service, which I'm sure has been a focus of yours during this difficult year.
 I want to share with you what the Board has been doing to facilitate an improvement in rail service and transparency.

 As many of you know first-hand, the last year has been very challenging for stakeholders, in particular shippers of agricultural products.
 By and large, the Class I railroads have acknowledged that their performance has suffered.
-There is disagreement as to how and why the large railroads fell short of service expectations.
-But, everyone agrees that it is imperative that operations improve as quickly as possible and that the large railroads have appropriate plans in place to handle the growing amount of traffic on their lines.
+There is disagreement as to how and why.
+But, everyone agrees that it is imperative that operations improve as quickly as possible.